Translated by MATCHA

 Both are very familiar to the average Japanese person, although many Japanese people do not consider themselves to be especially religious.
 Temples and shrines are visited interchangeably for New Years, but traditional Japanese weddings are held at shrines, and funerals at temples.
 This connection of belief has existed in Japan for centuries.

-In Summary: Definitions of a Temple and a Shrine
+Definitions of a Temple and a Shrine

 Monks live and train themselves at a temple.
 There are statues of various Buddha in many different categories such as Dainichinyorai, Yakushinyorai, Shokanzeonbosatsu, and many others depending on the sect of a given temple.
 Visitors should not feel pressured to learn the difference between each category of Buddha or of Buddhism in Japan, but it would make your trip more interesting and educational if you research them or ask the monks about the differences during your trip.
 Buddhism believes that a spirit of Buddha exists inside a statue.
-You can see the God (Hotoke-sama) at a temple during the time it’s open too.
+You can see the buddha (Hotoke-sama) at a temple during the time it’s open too.

 Enjoy the Serene Atmosphere!

 Everyone is welcomed at a temple and a shrine, regardless of your own personal beliefs.
-You don’t have to be a follower of the religion to enjoy the peace that these places share, so if you are looking for serene spot to stroll, visit a temple or shrine during your time in Japan.
+You don’t have to be a follower of the religion to enjoy the peace that these places share, so if you are looking for a serene spot to stroll, visit a temple or shrine during your time in Japan.